Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Oma/setIniConfigs_en.md

    Options for parsing configuration items.

-   sensitive: true is data type sensitive, false is the data type as a string, default false.
+   enableType: true is enable type, false is all types are treated as strings, default false.

-   delimiter: true is string with double quotes, false is string with single quotes, default true.
+   strDelimiter: true is string with double quotes, false is string with single quotes, null is no string delimiter, default true.

 ##RETURN VALUE##